Now that the lawsuit has reached the Supreme Court of Texas, the city has fired back.

 Since the citizens have no connection to Chick-fil-A other than being customers, the city also says they may lack standing since they have suffered no injury beyond a “thwarted desire to purchase a Chick-Fil-A Sandwich at the San Antonio Airport.”

 The high-profile lawsuit has drawn amicus curiae briefs from Governor Greg Abbott and 62 members of the Texas legislature.
-In response to the mounting public attention, San Antonio shrugged, claiming that the governor’s and lawmakers’ support for the four citizens overlooks the fact that Chick-fil-a was removed before the bill to protect it became law.
+In response to the mounting public attention, San Antonio shrugged, claiming that the governor’s and lawmakers’ support for the five citizens overlooks the fact that Chick-fil-a was removed before the bill to protect it became law.

 “Because their presentation rests on assumptions, derived from Von Dohlen’s brief, that are not accurate, their perspectives do not establish the importance of this case to Texas jurisprudence,” the city wrote.